kalem-edlin/cursor-mcp-proxy-server/README.md

-# MCP Proxy Server
+# MCP Proxy Server - Cursor specific fork

-An MCP proxy server that aggregates and serves multiple MCP resource servers through a single interface.
-This server acts as a central hub that can:
+A Model Context Protocol (MCP) proxy server that solves two key limitations in Cursor's MCP implementation:
+1. The 40-tool limit per server
+2. Suboptimal environment variable management

+This is done with a solution that can:

 - Connect to and manage multiple MCP resource servers
 - Expose their combined capabilities through a unified interface
 - Handle routing of requests to appropriate backend servers
 - Aggregate responses from multiple sources
+- Filter tools based on allowedTools
+- Degrade with visibility into required environment variables

 ## Features